 The applicant for an O-1B visa must demonstrate that they are coming to the United States in order to perform in the area of their extraordinary ability.
 For those with extraordinary abilities in the arts, they must meet the immigration law’s definition of art, which is very broad.
 In addition, the individual must be recognized as prominent in their field.
 This can be demonstrated through the receipt of an award, such as an Oscar or a Grammy.
 Alternately, documentation of certain criteria that demonstrate the individual’s prominence and importance in the field may be provided.

 Qualifying for an O-1 visa can be a complicated matter, and you may want the assistance of a trusted and experienced immigration lawyer.
 At Serving Immigrants, Inc., we have extensive experience helping individuals with extraordinary abilities apply for visas.
 Let us help you.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.